 - Understanding Life Insurance Death Benefit

 - What Can The Death Benefit Be Used For?

 - Is a Death Benefit Taxable?

 Understanding Life Insurance Death Benefit

 Life insurance is designed to provide your loved ones with a lump sum payment, tax free in the event of your death.
 This financially protects your family because life insurance can be used to replace your income if you pass away.
 The life insurance company steps in at the time of death and provides a lump sum payment, tax free to the beneficiaries listed on your life insurance policy.
 This payment is called the death benefit and is an amount in Canadian dollars.
-Death benefits are not subject to income tax and the beneficiary typically receives the death benefit payment as a lump sum.
-Some life insurance companies allow for the payment to be structured to be paid out in installments over time instead of as a lump sum.
+Death benefits are not subject to income tax and the beneficiary typically receives the payment as a lump sum.
+Some life insurance companies allow for the payment to be structured to be paid out in instalments over time instead of as a lump sum.

 When you break down the nuts and bolts of your life insurance policy, it really is the death benefit which matters the most and the main reason you are paying for the life insurance policy.
-The beneficiary of the policy must provide proof of death (e.g. a death certificate) to receive the death benefit from the life insurance company.
+The beneficiary of the policy must provide proof of death (e.g. a death certificate) to receive the money from the life insurance company.

 Examples of a Death Benefit